Kariss83/Kariss83/README.md

 Former Maths Teacher, turned Django/Python developer.

-Currently looking for a job ideally involving cybersecurity or DevOps.
+Currently working as a Python Developper in Cybersecurity.

 <!--
 **Kariss83/Kariss83** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.